vhqtvn/vscode-workspaces-editor/README.md

 We provide platform-specific installation scripts that automatically download and install the latest release.

-> **Note:** ARM architecture (ARM64/aarch64) is fully supported.
+> **Note:** ARM architecture (ARM64/aarch64) is fully supported on macOS and Windows.
 The installer scripts will detect your system architecture and download the appropriate version.
+Linux is currently supported only on x86_64 architecture.

 #### GUI Installation (Desktop Application)